KPRMODI/WEB-115-FinalProject-Modi/README.md

 Another issue I had was style formatting the undo button for the task complete checkbox.
 I didn't know how to only remove the line-through CSS for it, so I had to removeattribute the styles and CSS which removed all of the formatting.
 However after 30 minutes of Debugging and writing code I was able to fix this issue and found a solution, although it did require a alot of time I could've used for other parts of the code to refine it.

+Sometimes the div will console log and change the undo button of the wrong div and I didn't know how to fix this

 I am not the best at CSS so I am not suprised I had so many errors in this case, but in the future I should learn more about CSS and how it interacts with Javascript.